dpankros/uiuc_cs513_project/part_2/README.md

 - Manipulating data in SQL
 - Exporting cleaned data from SQL to final, cleaned data in CSV format

-The result of the single, unified Python program is that we have the ability to run our entire workflow, including all outer and inner workflow steps, with a single command.
+The result of this Python program is that we have the ability to run our entire workflow, including all outer and inner workflow steps, with a single command.
 This ability to run the entire workflow with a single command is a significant advantage over running the workflow manually, step-by-step, in OpenRefine and SQL and gives us the ability to easily and efficiently reproduce our results, iterate, and improve our data cleaning process.

 ### For each high-level data cleaning step you have performed, explain its rationale.
 Was the step really required to support use case U1?
 Explain.
 If not, explain why those steps were still useful.